Preserving Our Surroundings

 Greenhouse Gas Emission Reductions

-We have reduced our greenhouse gas (GHG) intensity significantly since 2002 through our energy efficiency measures and the diversification of our portfolio.
-For instance, our Focus on Energy program has enabled us to increase refining capacity by approximately 480,000 barrels per day, equivalent to the sixth-largest refinery in the U.S., without significantly increasing GHG emissions.
+We have reduced our greenhouse gas (GHG) intensity significantly since 2014 through our energy efficiency measures and the diversification of our portfolio.
+For instance, our Focus on Energy program has enabled us to increase refining capacity by nearly 250,000 barrels per day.
 In addition, our natural gas processing and fractionation facilities have lowered our company-wide GHG intensity since acquisition in late 2015.
 Overall, our energy efficiency efforts have avoided emitting millions of tons of GHGs per year.
 Learn more in our Perspectives on Climate-Related Scenarios publication.

 Criteria Pollutant Emissions

-From 2002 to 2017, we reduced our criteria pollutant emissions per common barrel of throughput by roughly 70 percent.
-Such improvements in emissions intensity are not achieved without significant expense.
-We have invested over $700 million to achieve these dramatic results.
+From 2002 to 2018, we reduced our criteria pollutants by 42 percent, more than 44,000 tons.
+Such reductions are not achieved without significant expense.
+We have invested over $1 billion to achieve these dramatic results.
 We are also making ongoing improvements within our gathering and processing operations designed to further reduce fugitive emissions.

 Reducing Methane Emissions

 Through MPC's master limited partnership, MPLX LP, we operate one of the largest natural gas gathering and processing networks in the country.
 We are continually advancing opportunities to reduce emissions of methane and other pollutants.
 Some key focus areas we are actively addressing include reducing emissions from pipeline launchers and receivers, lowering fugitive emissions from equipment, and replacing pneumatic controllers.